Cumulus Ends Relationship With Podcast Movement - Radio Ink

-Following a series of apology tweets posted by Podcast Movement surrounding the impromptu visit to the conference from Ben Shapiro, Cumulus Media has announced it is ending its relationship with the conference.
+Following a series of apology tweets posted by Podcast Movement surrounding the impromptu visit to the conference from Ben Shapiro, Cumulus Media has announced it is ending its relationship with PM.

 The Cumulus Podcast Network has been The Daily Wire’s advertising sales representative since 2016.
 The Ben Shapiro Show is also syndicated through Westwood One, which is owned by Cumulus.